 Here are painting tools that you must own no matter what.

-Tape is perhaps one of the single most important tools any homeowner should own, especially painting tape.
-Tape has multiple uses in painting, from protecting the corners of doors, windows and ceilings, to using them as stencils and markers for straight lines and patterns.
+Perhaps one of the single most important tools any homeowner should own, especially painting tape.
+It has multiple uses in painting, from protecting the corners of doors, windows and ceilings, to using them as stencils and markers for straight lines and patterns.
 You can dab the tape with a rag to make a seal, and also check when you need to take the tape off.
 It is usually between 15 to 30 days.

 The right paint brushes